 - 1. Exhibitors may exhibit up to 4 registered dairy animals or 2 grade.
-Exhibitors must enter the number of animals they plan to exhibit. - 2.
+Exhibitors must enter the number of animals they plan to exhibit by July 15th to the 4-H office.. - 2.
 Exhibitors may enter two registered animals in each class. - 3.
 Exhibitors may enter two grade animals.
 Grade animals must be registered with the 4-H office, Warsaw, by June 1.
-Grade form may be obtained from the 4-H office.
+Grade form may be obtained from the 4-H office. - 4.
+A 4-H'er may lease a registered dairy animal.
+The non-ownership or lease certificate must be on file at the 4-H office by June 1st.